mobily-enterprises/jsonreststores/README.md

       cb( null );
     }

-At this point you are basically good to go:
+At this point you are nearly good to go; you only need some minor modifications:

 * In `storesRoutes.js` and `app.js`, change `require('./dbSpecific-mongo.js');` into `require('./dbSpecific-tingo.js');`
 * In `app.js`, change the connection string into `dbSpecific.connect( '/tmp/tests', {}, function( err ){`